Tourism Management (BBus)

 Is there a placement as part of this course?

-Yes, there is an opportunity for students to engage in placement as part of the course
+There isn't formal work placement.
+However, there are opportunities for students to engage in placement as part of the course

 Are there opportunities to travel?

 The nature of the tourism industry allows students to take up opportunities abroad and to travel and work overseas.
 Students are also provided with the opportunity to study for a semester abroad on an Erasmus or international programme in one of CIT’s partner institutions.

 “I really benefited from my time at CIT and gained invaluable knowledge and experience.
 Overall, the standard of the lecturers was excellent; I admired their approach, experience, preparation and interest in their students.
 The adjustment of going from second-level school to college was very easy at CIT.

 Having worked in a Business Development role in a busy hotel after graduation, last year, I set up my own business involving Social Media management and training."

 Full details of the modules on this programme of study are available by clicking the following link